DaedalusMASE/DaedalusMASE/5. DaedalusMASE_Global_Statistics/README.md

 #### Result data
 The result data are stored in order to be ploted easier without the time intensive calculation.
 The execution and ploting is separated in regions to make results easier to handle and plot.
-The result data are stored in netCDF files and contain the measurements across an Area of Interest.
+The result data are stored in netCDF files and contain the measurement values of Joule Heating, Wind Heating, Convection Heating, Density, Electric Field components, Hall Conductivity and Pedersen Conductivity for each Region of Interest.
+Statistical properties like mean and variance are calculated based on these data, which are useful to the plotting functions in order to create figures.

 ## Plots
 Several plots have been constructed to display different aspects of the multi-dimensional data.